Information for the seasonal blooms and new Roadside Station at Rakusato no Kai, an off the beaten path spot in Okegawa.

 - 160 wintersweet in January

-- 320 cherry blossoms in March
+- 320 kawazu cherry blossoms late February – mid March

-- 320 primrose jasmine in May
+- 320 primrose jasmine in May, in 2021 there are some tall bearded Iris

 - 620 hydrangea in June